Razza2018/twig-beautify-java/README.md

 - Package your classes into a .jar file. `jar cfe TwigBeautify.jar TwigBeautify *.class`.

 **Run .jar**
-- Run the compuled .class files with `java TwigBeautify` in the build directory.
+- Run the compiled .class files with `java TwigBeautify` in the build directory.
 This can be used to test the programme.
 - Run the packaged .jar file with `java -jar TwigBeautify.jar` in the build directory.
 (Can be moved to anywhere else now.)
 - Run from your file exploerer by double clicking on the .jar file.
 This should run the file using the jre.